Education New Voices

 Soundstreams’ work is grounded in new classical music, but we also regularly program work across a wide spectrum of genres including (but not limited to) jazz, neo-soul, world, and improvisation.
 We welcome proposals from applicants of all musical backgrounds.

-Please note we are not looking for composer portraits; if an applicant proposes to program their own work, it must be part of a bigger context with other works represented as well.
+Please note we are not looking for composer portraits.
+If an applicant proposes to program their own work, it must be part of a bigger context with other works represented as well.

 If you have not yet already, we encourage you to explore past Soundstreams programs, and previous New Voices guest-curated productions: